-You apply for Project BLENDS in the fall of your first year of the full-time program.
-If you are part-time, you apply in the fall of your last year in the program.
+You apply for Project BLENDS in the fall of your first year of the full-time program or third year of the part-time program.
+Advanced standing students who are full-time apply to Project BLENDS when they are applying to the MSW program.
+Advanced standing part-time students apply in the fall of their first year in the MSW program.